ealtili/Aws-GameDay-NYCLoft/README.md

 Configure and run these Ansible playbooks to stand up all the infrastructure.

+Use Ansible to get an inventory of what's running in the AWS account.

+### Ansible - what is it?

+Ansbile scripts that can help automate the launch of the infrastructure in AWS.

+[Ansible](http://docs.ansible.com/ansible/intro_installation.html) is an open-source automation engine that automates infrastructure creation, software provisioning, configuration management, and application deployment.

+create compute resources like VPCs, EC2 instances, autoscaling groups, launch configurations, Elastic Load Balancers, S3 buckets, and more!

+Here are the Ansible playbooks

+- facts.yml: provides you some information as to what is running in your AWS environment.

+- vars.yml: use this to fill out the variables you will use in the Ansible playbooks

+- site.yml: run the ansible-playbook script against this playbook.
+It identifies which 'tasks' you want to run

+- tasks/
+	server.yml: actions within your AWS account including creates EC2 and security groups
+- templates
+	userdata.txt.j2: describes the commands that the EC2 instance will run after it has been launched

+- Use the UserName of **Fedora**, if using commandline do: ```ssh -i <SSH KEY LOCATION> fedora@<SERVER ADDRESS>```

+Run this to view what is running in your account: ```ansible-playbook -vv facts.yml```

+        **This is a Read-Only acction, does not launch resources in your account**

+For more information, visit the [Ansible documentation](http://docs.ansible.com/ansible/index.html) and [cloud module](http://docs.ansible.com/ansible/list_of_cloud_modules.html) pages

 ### Files

 - site.yml: has all the includes needed to build the entire stack and all endpoints